vladissta/Python_BI_2022/virtual_environment_research/README.md

 You can create virtual environment right in the directory with script or in another directory.
 To create virtual environment named _venv_ in current directory (with script)
-using the _venv_ module in Python run in the terminal:
+using the _venv_ module in Python run:

 ```commandline
 python -m venv venv